-Some exercise classes have an extra charge but some are included in the cruise fare.
+Some exercise classes have an extra charge, but some are included in the cruise fare.
 I particularly enjoyed doing Zumba on sea days during my Princess cruise.

-If you’re on a big ship simply walking around the ship and up and down the stairs can add up to a lot.
+If you’re on a big ship simply walking around the ship and up and down the stairs can add up to a lot of steps.
 On one cruise I managed to walk up 99 flights of stairs in a day!

 For more information about how I’ve managed to avoid ever putting on weight on a cruise check out this post: Avoid Cruise Ship Weight Gain (7 Easy Things You Can Do).

-Con – Internet Access Can be Pricey
+Cruise Internet Access Can be Pricey!

-I usually see cruising as an opportunity to disconnect, being offline for a few days can be very liberating.
+I usually see cruising as an opportunity to disconnect, being offline for a few days can be very liberating!

-There are a number of ways you can buy internet when cruising (WiFi is included on some premium cruise lines):
+There are a number of ways you can buy internet when cruising.
+WiFi is included on some premium cruise lines.